 Even in a temperate zone, there are chores to do to help plants withstand winter storms and weather.
 Butterfly bush winter protection in warmer climates usually just amounts to some extra mulch around the root zone.
 We’ve been asked, “do I prune my butterfly bush for winter and what other preparation should I take?”
 The extent of overwintering preparation depends upon the severity of the weather the plant will experience.

-Buddleia lose their leaves in fall in most areas.
+Buddleias lose their leaves in fall in most areas.
 This is a common occurrence and may make it appear the plant is dead but new leaves will arrive in spring.
-In zones 4 to 6, the tops of the plant may die back and no new growth will come from this area, but not to worry.
+In zones 4 to 6, the tops of the plant may die back, and no new growth will come from this area, but not to worry.

 Do I Prune My Butterfly Bush for Winter?

 Removing errant stems and growth will help prevent more acute damage from winter weather and is a sensible way of preparing butterfly bushes for winter in any region.
-Place a 3- to 4-inch layer of mulch around the root zone as further butterfly bush winter protection.
+Place a 3 to 4 inch (8-10 cm.) layer of mulch around the root zone as further butterfly bush winter protection.
 It will act as a blanket and keep roots from freezing.

 How to Overwinter a Butterfly Bush Indoors